When More Security Tools Mean More Risk: IT Complexity and Cyber Exposure at Banks

 • Stale and orphaned accounts that should be disabled or removed

-• Sign-in anomalies like impossible travel, unfamiliar locations, or unusual access patterns
+• Sign-in anomalies like impossible travel, unfamiliar locations, or unusual access patterns from Microsoft Entra ID Identity Protection

 • Security trend lines so leadership sees whether posture is improving or drifting week over week

 "Every examination we prepare institutions for reveals the same pattern: the controls exist, but the configuration doesn't match the policy.
-That gap is where examiners focus — and where breaches happen."
+That gap is where examiners focus, and where breaches happen."

 ABT